 Also read: How To Instal Windows On Mac.

-AMD is an acronym that stands for Advanced Micro Devices Inc. AMD was founded back in 1969 to create semiconductor chips but did not start producing their own line of CPUs until about 10 years later.
+AMD is an acronym that stands for Advanced Micro Devices Inc. AMD was founded back in 1969 to create semiconductor chips but did not start producing its own line of CPUs until about 10 years later.
 To this day they still produce nearly all of their chips at their factory located in Texas along with other smaller facilities around the world.

 To get technical, AMD has actually been using the x86 instruction set for decades while Intel just recently started using it (and rebranded theirs as “Intel 64”).
 AMD is still the only company that makes CPUs using this particular instruction set.